OsbornePro/NovaKey-Daemon/SECURITY.md

 - Publicly credit you (with your permission)
 - Prioritize your future reports
-- Send NovaKey stickers and eternal gratitude
+- Send NovaKey-Daemon stickers gift the app when made and eternal gratitude

 ### Non-qualifying issues